Reinventing pharmacy education for the next generation

 Our faculty and departments

 More than 30 outstanding faculty and staff are already on board; we intend to grow that number to approximately 50 within two years.

-Faculty are being hired to carry out transdisciplinary, cutting-edge research in the following areas:
+Faculty are carrying out transdisciplinary, cutting-edge research in the following areas:

 - Pharmaceutical sciences: drug discovery, drug and device development, pharmaceutics, pharmacology (including neuropharmacology) and pharmacogenomics